Create PDF from Markdown using Marked2

 Include a table of contents

-It won’t make a PDF bookmark, but it can generate a hyperlinked table of contents page, which will be generated in Markdown at the following location.
+While it won’t create a PDF bookmark, it can generate a hyperlinked table of contents page.
+Marked2 inserts it at the following location.

 <!--TOC-->